 There are a number of stages for the Significant Investor Visa

 The first stage is the Expression of Interest (EOI).
-An EOI is a request by you, to the Department of Immigration and Border Protection, to be invited to make a visa application.
+An EOI is a request by you, to the Department of Home Affairs, to be invited to make a visa application.
 You will be requested to provide a range of information about yourself and the source of your investment capital.
 The quality and content of your documentary evidence, will impact upon whether or not you are invited to make a visa application.

 The second stage is an application for nomination by a State or Territory Government.
 Your application will be assessed on the basis of the economic benefit to the State (or Territory) and whether your investment proposal complies.

-The third stage is to lodge a visa application following an invitation from the Department of Immigration and Border Protection.
-Again the quality and content of your documentary evidence will impact upon the speed at which your application is processed by the Department of Immigration and Border Protection (DIBP).
+The third stage is to lodge a visa application following an invitation from the Department of Home Affairs.
+Again the quality and content of your documentary evidence will impact upon the speed at which your application is processed by the Department of Home Affairs.
 Inadequate content, information inconsistent with your EOI or incorrectly completed application forms may result in your application being refused.
 The Department’s visa application charges are usually non-refundable in the event of a refusal.

 Contact Us now to find out more